Q3 Update: How friendly was your city/county government to small business so far in 2019?

 We found no evidence that this requires fancy e-procurement systems - our top cities on both accessibility and innovation use a variety of in-house and contracted platforms.
 In fact, cities achieved both excellent and poor results with almost any procurement platform on the market - or their proprietary systems.
-Atlanta leaped from 27th to 2nd rank in less than 9 months by offering a direct link to its bids on the city home page and migrating to a more accessible platform.
+Atlanta leaped from 27th to 1st place in less than 9 months by offering a direct link to its bids on the city home page and migrating to a more accessible platform.
 Cities scored highly on accessibility by paying attention to the user journey from easy discovery of business opportunities to their decision to take bid.

 This study continues to validate some fundamentals already known to many urban innovators: Cities are still far from publishing enough procurements with real opportunities for start-ups and new ideas.
 But, the fact that the number of cities who did not publish innovative procurements dropped to just two should give us hope that a trend is emerging.

 Take New York City as an example: In the period of this study, the city published 1500 solicitations in the City Record, of which we identified fourteen as innovative.
 That is a mere 1% of transactions.
 Boston, on the other hand delivered innovation in 6.7% of the city’s procurements.
 It indicates a higher penetration of the city’s innovation agenda across its departments, but also a greater willingness to give vendors room to shape the scope.